Selfridges Loves: a self-indulgent wedding season

 This wedding season, make a style investment you won't regret.
 Forget dresses you'll wear once and then banish to the back of your wardrobe; instead, go for wearable separates that will become your new fashion favourites.
 Phoebe English is our choice for such investment pieces – this wrap jacket will look just as great with some skinny jeans as it will in the ubiquitous wedding pics.
 If they've splurged thousands on their special day, surely it's only polite to indulge yourself too.
 It's their wedding, so you had to…right?

 For many guys, a formal suit is something we only pull out of the wardrobe on a handful of occasions: job interviews, weddings, Clark Kent fancy dress...But that's no excuse not to invest.
 Instead, opt for more relaxed, lighter tailoring.
 It's perfect for the summer months, looks effortlessly cool and (here's the clever bit) can be mixed and matched with more casual items for your everyday.
-This Vivienne Westwood suit is the perfect example – simply swap out that perfectly pleated white shirt for a relaxed grey T-shirt or pair the pants with a plain short-sleeved shirt on the weekend.
+This Vivienne Westwood suit is the perfect example – simply swap out that perfectly pleated white shirt for a relaxed grey T-shirt or pair the trousers with a plain short-sleeved shirt on the weekend.

 Maid to treasure